JetBrains/intellij-sdk-docs/topics/products/phpstorm/php_open_api_php_type_providers.md

 ### Union Types

-Since PHP is a dynamically typed language, at the type inference stage we can get a situation where the type is either one or the other.
+Since PHP is a dynamically typed language, at the type inference stage PhpStorm can get a situation where the type is either one or the other.
 For example:

 ```php
 <?php